Gurenax/really-useful-git-commands/README.md

 ### <a id="MergeVsRebase"></a>Merge vs Rebase
 - `Merge` just means you are combining two branches together.
 - `Rebase` on the otherhand means you are moving the base of the branch to a different position. (e.g. When you checkout to a new branch, you basically copy all the commits from the source branch.
-That is the base of the new branch.
-Now, Rebasing means you will no longer use that base because you are repositioning that to the latest commit of the source branch a.k.a.
+That separation is called the base of the new branch.
+Now, Rebasing means you will no longer use that separation because you will move the base to the latest commit of the source branch a.k.a.
 Rebase).
 - Anyways, here is [The best explanation](https://hackernoon.com/git-merge-vs-rebase-whats-the-diff-76413c117333)

 ### <a id="SeeAllBranches"></a>See all branches